 would give an indication of the amount of energy released and the speed of the reaction.

-You can see that the most bubbles are produced by magnesium and that the metals become less reactive as we move from magnesium to zinc all
+You can see from the image that the fastest reaction is with the magnesium and that the metals become less reactive as we move from magnesium to zinc all

 the way down to the unreactive copper metal.